usds/justice40-tool/data/data-pipeline/README.md

 #### 5. Shapefiles

-If you want to use the shapefiles in mapping applications, you can access them here [shp](https://justice40-data.s3.amazonaws.com/data-pipeline/data/score/shapefile/usa.shp) and [shx](https://justice40-data.s3.amazonaws.com/data-pipeline/data/score/shapefile/usa.shx).
+If you want to use the shapefiles in mapping applications, you can access them [here](https://justice40-data.s3.amazonaws.com/data-pipeline/data/score/shapefile/usa.zip).

 ### Score generation and comparison workflow